 How to Choose a Master of Computer Science Program

 When it comes to choosing a master of computer science program, it can be tempting to base a decision on price alone.
 And if you’re just looking for a way to check-the-box on job applications or to satisfy specific education requirements for job openings, any master’s in computer science program will do.
-However, if any of the 5 scenarios above describe your situation, you may want to prioritize programs that have a great reputation and the best return on investment (in terms of salary, job availability in your area, and employer placement)--not just the lowest cost of tuition.
+However, you may want to prioritize programs that have a great reputation and the best return on investment (such as salary and employer placement)--not just the lowest cost of tuition.

 When comparing programs and reviewing the value of a master's degree in computer science, think about the following considerations:

 - Does this program have a track record of high student job placement, including among leading employers, both nationally and in my geographic area?